-While we historically had relied on an exclusive supply relationship with Mod-Pac Corporation to produce our printed products for the North American market, this exclusive supply arrangement terminated on August 30, 2005.
-In May 2005, we began shipping products from our own printing facility in Windsor, Ontario, Canada and have been manufacturing 100% of our North American production internally since September 2005.
-The length of time we have been operating this Canadian facility is limited.
-In addition, we produce a majority of printed products destined for customers outside of North America at our printing facility in Venlo, the Netherlands.
-We are continuing to work to ensure that we can satisfy all of our production demand from our facilities, including at periods of peak demand, while maintaining the level of product quality and timeliness of delivery that customers require.
-If we are unable to meet demand from our own facilities or to successfully expand those facilities on a timely basis to meet customer demand, we would likely turn to an alternative supplier to supplement our production capacity.
-However, an alternative supplier may not be able to meet our requirements on a timely basis or on commercially acceptable terms.
+We produce all of our printed products internally at our facilities in Windsor, Ontario, Canada and Venlo, the Netherlands.
+We seek to ensure that we can satisfy all of our production demand from our facilities, including at periods of peak demand, while maintaining the level of product quality and timeliness of delivery that customers require.
+If we are unable to meet demand from our own facilities or to successfully expand those facilities on a timely basis to meet customer demand, we would likely turn to an alternative supplier in an effort to supplement our production capacity.
+However, an alternative supplier may not be able to meet our production requirements on a timely basis or on commercially acceptable terms, or at all.
 If we are unable to fulfill orders in a timely fashion at a high level of product quality through our facilities and are unable to find a satisfactory supply replacement, our business and results of operations would be substantially harmed.